-Under continuing law, ODOT generally must use competitive bidding for its highway and bridge projects, unless the project falls beneath certain force account thresholds or the scope of the project is less than the statutory specifications.
+Under current law, ODOT generally must use competitive bidding for its highway and bridge projects, unless the project falls beneath certain force account thresholds or the scope of the project is less than the statutory specifications.
+For example, ODOT may pave or patch an asphalt surface if the operation does not exceed 120 tons of asphalt per lane-mile of roadway length and the cost does not exceed the force account limits.

-Additionally, the act requires the ODOT Director to notify the appropriate board of county commissioners or the board of township trustees, depending on the location of the state highway being chip sealed or fog sealed, at least 30 days in advance of the start of the project.
+Additionally, the bill requires the ODOT Director to notify the appropriate board of county commissioners or the board of township trustees, depending on the location of the state highway being chip sealed or fog sealed, at least 30 days in advance of the start of the project.
 If ODOT is competitively bidding the project, the start date is considered the date ODOT will advertise for bids.
-If ODOT is performing the project through force account, the start date is the date ODOT will begin chip sealing or fog sealing the state highway.3
+If ODOT is performing the project through force account, the start date is the date ODOT will begin chip sealing or fog sealing the state highway.4